timeoff-management/timeoff-management-application/README.md

 ## Run tests

+We have quite a wide test coverage, to make sure that the main user paths work as expected.

+Please run them frequently while developing the project.

 ```bash
 node node_modules/mocha/bin/mocha --recursive t/*
 ```

+Any bugfixes or enhancements should have good test coverage to get them into "master" branch.

 ## Feedback

-Please report any issues or feedback to <a href="https://twitter.com/FreeTimeOffApp">twitter</a>.
+Please report any issues or feedback to <a href="https://twitter.com/FreeTimeOffApp">twitter</a> or Email: pavlo at timeoff.management